celo-org/docs/blog/02-18-2023-Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain/Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain.md

 };
  ```

- The `minted()` function is used to check if a particular address has minted an NFT.
+ The `minted()` function checks if a particular address has minted an NFT.
 It takes the `minterContract` and the `address` as arguments and returns a boolean.

  ```javascript
 export const checkPowervalue = async (minterContract, _address, _index) => {